jeannepietropaoli/battleship_TDD/README.md

 ## Features

+- Player VS computer game
+- Smart AI that plays legal moves
+- Drag and drop feature for placing the ships on the gameboard

 ## Test

 - Launch Jest in the terminal and see if the tests pass

 ## Improvements

+- Polish the intelligence of the computer player by having it try adjacent slots after getting a ‘hit’
+- Create a 2-player option (no computer)
+- Improve UI : - display ships with ships logos - display hits in a more dynamic way
+- Add a 'place your ships randomly' for the player

 Extend TDD to :